collapsed-stacks/startups/questions/666/vesting-mechanism-for-the-founders-of-the-startup.md

 - tagged: `equity`, `vesting`
 - score: 6

-<p>How long is usually a reasonable amount of time to apply over a vesting deal that affects the founders of the startup, where they get a true share of the company based on how long they dedicate to the idea?
-What other protections can be applied to grant that a founder who leaves the company does not become a provider of its "secrets" and techniques, applying it to a similar product that competes with the former company directly?</p>
+How long is usually a reasonable amount of time to apply over a vesting deal that affects the founders of the startup, where they get a true share of the company based on how long they dedicate to the idea?
+What other protections can be applied to grant that a founder who leaves the company does not become a provider of its "secrets" and techniques, applying it to a similar product that competes with the former company directly?

 ## Answer 674